straup/parallel-flickr/README.md

 not a full-time gig so I work on it during the mornings and the margins of the day so it is not pretty or particularly classy, yet.

-_It almost certainly still contains bugs, some of them might be a bit stupid._
+_It almost certainly still contains bugs, some of them might be a bit stupid.
+That includes this documentation which aims to be basically completely but is not yet completely complete._

 There is still not a one-button installation process and configuring parallel-flickr might seem a bit daunting for that reason.
 This is far from ideal and there is